 Horses are expensive.
 Now that we have the obvious out of the way, let’s get down to business.
 What are some of the ways you can save money on equine feed while still giving your horse the nutrition he or she needs?

 Horses can consume over 3% of their bodyweight per day in feed and forage.
-For a 500 kg horse, which we will be our reference throughout, that’s 15 kg (33 lbs)/day.
+For a 500 kg horse (1100 lb), which we will be our reference throughout, that’s 15 kg (33 lbs)/day.
 At 35 cents a kilogram for hay, forage alone would cost over $150 per month.
 As they say, ‘there is no such thing as a free horse’.

-For all the pedant’s out there, 2% of bodyweight is the number most used to estimate a horse’s intake and is a good average to work from, but intake is highly variable and dictated by many factors other than body weight.
+For all the pedant’s out there, 2% of bodyweight is the number most used to estimate a horse’s intake and is a good average to work from.
+Still, intake is highly variable and dictated by many factors other than body weight.

 Techniques such as strip grazing (usually reserved for sheep and cattle), rotating paddocks and having a sacrifice paddock to rest pastures, can greatly enhance the productivity of pasture.
 If managed like a viable source of feed, it can improve the health and well-being of your horse and your pocketbook.